finnensley/LVL1-Dashboard/README.md

 ## For Weather it allows you to add Countries, not just city.
 Could change Enter city or make an if to only allow cities

-## Figure out how to not have text run into toggle and trash on noteCards -- already tried, putting below or beside and note background color extends past border looking bad, worked with contentEditable for div but not much better.

 ## Refactor code - use forEach and build an array of objects

-## Could create a Title: Header with light bulb and trash in header and only allow text for title to start below

-## Title:           bulb trashcan
-## My Note Title
-## Note:

-## Div with a border ht/wd/margin and then a textarea inside for note text ??

-## What if lightbulb and trashcan are hidden unless you hover on or are typing in note; then appear above or below ?

-## If you click into note it pops up on a screen by itself, use href and a hidden window, maybe a text editor with more features, and with the ability to save/download note to folder on computer.
-Use download icon.
-1 note that can resize vertically and horizontally.

-## rework height vh for each page in responsiveness (got messed up working on notes resizing)

 ## add the ability to place a picture from your local computer and save as the background using the Image URL input ? or create an error if not https: at the beginning.